 Over time, the place became known as Madame Tussaud’s museum of wax figures.
 It’s now simply called Madame Tussauds.
 Moreover, it’s no longer limited to the English capital.
 The museum brand extends to other parts of Europe, Asia, Australia, and North America.

 Michael Jackson, Bob Marley, and Whitney Houston were among the artists who have wax figures in one or more of the Madame Tussauds museums.
-Prominent leaders like Barack Obama, Theresa May and Vladimir Putin also have theirs.
+Prominent leaders like Barack Obama, Theresa May and Queen Elisabeth II also have theirs.
 In the sports world, the museum brand display wax figures of David Beckham, Cristiano Ronaldo and Usain Bolt among others.

 The museum brand has become a pop culture icon itself.
 It’s evident in the way it is revered in literature, films, TV shows, plays, and games.
 Many celebrities today also consider it an honour to have a wax figure in one of the museums.